Rafnuss/GeoLocator-DP/README.md

 **GeoLocator Data Package** (GeoLocator DP) is a data exchange format for geolocator data.
 It follows the [Data Package standard](https://datapackage.org/standard/data-package/) for the structuring of the data.

-A geolocator data package consists of three sets of data: (1) the metadata of the project, (2) the core resources contianing the main dataset and (3) optional trajectory data generated with the [GeoPressure suite](https://raphaelnussbaumer.com/GeoPressureManual/#the-geopressure-suite).
+A geolocator data package consists of three sets of data: (1) the metadata of the project, (2) the core resources containing the main dataset and (3) optional trajectory data generated with the [GeoPressure suite](https://raphaelnussbaumer.com/GeoPressureManual/#the-geopressure-suite).

 ## 1. Metadata